 6. Adding Additional Fields: Repeat step 4 to create more groups or fields for the same tab.

 Nimble tip: To rearrange the order of the fields and groups, just move your cursor over any field entry and "drag and drop."
+You may also move fields to another tab or group in the User Field Settings.

 7. To create additional tabs for custom fields, repeat steps 3-5 to add new tabs and fields.